sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/down/index.md

 - A scene where the downward motion of the camera is clear by comparing the start and end of the shot.

-- The camera performs a pedestal down movement.
+- The camera performs a pedestal down movement with respect to itself.

 - The camera descends with respect to itself.